Rysth/ES6-Best-Practice-Review/README.md

 # 📖 ES6 ToDo List <a name="about-project"></a>

-**ES6 ToDo List** is a modern and efficient task management application that leverages the power of ES6 and contemporary web technologies.
+**ES6 To-Do List** is a modern and efficient task management application that leverages the power of ES6 and contemporary web technologies.
 With its intuitive interface, prioritization options, task categorization, and collaboration features, it offers a seamless experience for organizing and accomplishing daily tasks.

 ## 🛠 Built With <a name="built-with"></a>